okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-ngrok/main/nodejs/sample-app.md

 With ngrok installed, a local application can now function as an external service, and demonstrate the Okta Event Hook (or any Okta Inline Hook).
 To get you up-and-running quickly, follow the steps below to build a very basic Express Node.js application.
 This application simply serves up a web page and responds to an Okta Event Hook.

-The Event Hook use-case is a simple response to the deactivation of an Okta user, which is also presented in [Event Hook Guide](/docs/guides/event-hook-implementation/overview).
+The Event Hook use-case is a simple local application response to the addition of a new Okta user.

 ### Create a folder and initialize the project